By Eugene Toth

-Bodies have rotation have rotational inertia.
+Bodies that have rotation have rotational inertia.
 They will continue to rotate around axis unless stopped by an outside force.
 For example, the Earth rotates around the Sun.
 Because of rotational inertia, astronauts are exceedingly careful to avoid getting into a spin.

 Just as there are linear and rotational velocities, there are also linear and rotational accelerations.
 As we use the Roman letter α for rotational velocity, we also use it for rotational acceleration.
 Just as linear velocity is equal to angular velocity times the distance from the center of rotation.
 Therefore linear acceleration is equal to angular acceleration.